 The following can all be considered hard costs in construction:

-Two key factors may influence your hard cost estimate:
+Below are some key factors that may influence your hard cost estimate:

 Other geographical factors that can influence hard costs are urban density, proximity to raw materials or distribution hubs, proximity to bodies of water, and site conditions.
 A preliminary conversation with your design/build contractor or design professional can help expose potential areas of concern before you get too far down the road.
 You may have options to construct in a different location or weigh potential design considerations to mitigate costs.